Bijective enumeration of some colored permutations given by the product of two long cycles: Combinatorial formulation of Theorem

 The main tool of this article is to encode black-partitioned maps into star thorn trees, which have a very simple combinatorial structure.
 Note that they are a particular case of the notion of thorn trees, introduced by A. Morales and the second author in \cite{MoralesVassilieva:factorizations_long_cycle}.

-\begin{Def}[star thorn tree] An \emph{(ordered rooted bicolored) star thorn tree} of size $N$ is a tree with a white root vertex, $p$ black vertices and $N - p$ thorns connected to the white vertex (the order in which they are connected matters) and $N - p$ thorns connected to the black vertices.
-A thorn is an edge connected to only one vertex.
+\begin{Def}[star thorn tree] An \emph{(ordered rooted bipartite) star thorn tree} of size $n$ is a planar tree with a white root vertex, $p$ black vertices and $n - p$ thorns connected to the white vertex and $n - p$ thorns connected to the black vertices.
+A thorn is an edge connected to only one vertex. ``Planar`` means that the sons of a given vertex are ordered (here, a thorn should be considered as a son of its extremity).

 We call \emph{type} of a star thorn tree its black vertices' degree distribution (taking the thorns into account).
 If $\mu$ is an integer partition, we denote by $\BT(\mu)$ the number of star thorn trees of type $\mu$. \end{Def}

-An example is given on Figure \ref{fig:ex_arbre_permute} (for the moment, please do not pay attention to the labels).
-The interest of this object lies in the following theorem, which corresponds to the case $\lambda=(N)$ of \cite[Theorem 2]{MoralesVassilieva:factorizations_long_cycle} (note that the proof is entirely bijective).
+Two examples are given on Figure \ref{fig:ex_arbre_permute} (for the moment, please do not pay attention to the labels).
+The interest of this object lies in the following theorem.

-\begin{Th} Let $\mu \vdash N$ be a partition of length $p$.
+\begin{Th}[\cite{MoralesVassilieva:factorizations_long_cycle}] Let $\mu \vdash n$ be a partition of length $p$.
 One has: